deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “No, I ‘spose not.
 Uh...is Matso ready?”

 Garl chittered.
 “Balls no!
 But neither was I...
-An’ neither were you, My Champion.
+An’ neither were you, my Champion.
 He’s got what it takes, though… You know who he is?”

 “I’ve heard the name.
 Story a lot like mine, too.”